 Students who have specific learning needs, or who are unable to excel in the Pre-calculus stream may be offered the opportunity to enrol in Foundations 11 or Foundations 12 math classes.
-Please note that it is recommended that students will obtain 73% or higher in prerequisite courses in order to be admitted to courses such as Pre-calculus 12 and Calculus 12.
-In situations when this is not the case, students must meet with administration to discuss options prior to enrolling.
+Please note that it is recommended that students will obtain a minimum score in prerequisite courses in order to be admitted to courses such as Pre-calculus 12 and Calculus 12.
+In situations when this is not the case, students must meet with administration to discuss options prior to enroling.

-Foundations Math 11/12 (Every year)
+Foundations Math 11 and 12 (Every year)

-Foundations Math is a Math course that is available to Grade 11 and 12 students.
-It is more project based than the pre-calculus math courses and focuses on more real-life applicable mathematics.
+Foundations Math is available to Grade 11 and 12 students.
+It is more project based than the pre-calculus mathematics courses and focuses on more real-life applicable mathematics.
 It is a highly personalized course that changes from year to year, and has extra small class sizes.
 If you are interested in this course you should speak to Mr. Acree to discuss your post secondary plans and decide if this course is a good fit for you.
+There is no prerequisite grade for this course.